-In communities all across Iowa, there are abused or neglected children who need someone to stand up for them … someone who will be in their corner no matter what.
+In communities all across Iowa, there are children who have experienced abuse or neglect.
+They need someone to stand up for them … someone who will be in their corner no matter what.

 They have been removed from their homes and put under the supervision of the court system and the Iowa Department of Human Services (DHS) because their homes aren’t safe, their parents not capable of caring for them due to substance abuse, mental health problems or incarceration.

-There were nearly 9,000 abused or neglected children in Iowa in 2018 at a cost to taxpayers of $230 million.
-Almost 700 volunteers serving more than 3,000 children contribute a value of close to $1.75 million.
-But for every one child who’s represented by a CASA, there are 16 who aren’t.
+There were more than 10,500 such children in Iowa in 2020 (8,592 of them referred for supervision by DHS) at a cost of nearly $223 million.
+More than 533 CASA volunteers served 1,377 children, contributing a value of more than $800,000.
+But for every one child who’s represented by a CASA, there are six who aren’t.